sagemath/trac_to_gh/Issue 6482.md

 # Issue 6482: multivariate polynomial substitution has a design flaw

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6482

 Original creator: was